jacobsbach/wordle/README.md

 This is a wordle solver that recommends the best guesses.

+It currently runs for the danish version (wørdle.dk), but can easily be changed to other languages by changig the word lists.

 Run the file "run_wordle_solver.py" to execute program.

 ### About the files in the directory